rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 }
 ```

-This is an empty test to help us get our library started, instead of the binary
+Cargo creates an empty test to help us get our library started, rather
-that says "Hello, world!" that we get with the `--bin` option.
-Let's ignore the
+than the "Hello, world!" binary that we get with the `--bin` option.
+We'll look
-`#[]` stuff and `mod tests` for a little bit, but we'll make sure to leave it
+at the `#[]` and `mod tests` syntax a little later, but for now just make sure
-in `src/lib.rs` for later.
+to leave it in your *src/lib.rs*.

+Since we don't have a *src/main.rs*, there's nothing for Cargo to execute with
+the `cargo run` command.
+Therefore, we will be using the `cargo build` command
+to only compile our library crate's code.

-We're going to look at different ways we could choose to organize our library's
+We're going to look at different options for organizing your library's code
-code, any of which could make sense depending on exactly what we were trying to
+which will be suitable in a variety of situations, depending on the intentions
+you have for your code.

+### Module Definitions

+For our `communicator` networking library, we're first going to define a module
+named `network` that contains the definition of a function called `connect`.
+Every module definition in Rust starts with the `mod` keyword.
+Add this code to
-do.
-To start, add this code at the beginning of the file:
+the beginning of the *lib.rs* file, above the test code:

 Filename: src/lib.rs